Silver Could Surprise With New Strength By Year-End

 Currencies and precious metals seem to adhere to a pattern that has held up for thousands of years.
 A currency is separated from any real backing, most commonly the gold standard, before being printed freely at a government’s whim as its value erodes.
 Meanwhile, gold priced in said currency continues to soar, allowing early bullion investors to reap great benefits even amid an economic collapse.

 Greater Kashmir’s Dr. Makhdoomi views the dollar’s story as yet another example of this.
 While still enjoying the status of the world’s reserve currency, the greenback has seen most of its purchasing power wiped out since President Nixon untethered it from gold in 1971.
 As with most other countries, the U.S. central bank follows a funding model revolving around deficit spending, whereby a government’s expenses exceed available funds.
 To facilitate this, the government prints more money and incurs more debt by issuing purchasable bonds.

 Makhdoomi, along with many notable experts and money managers, thinks that this system invariably leads to a collapse.
 When it does, citizens are reminded anew that money and currency are two very different things and that only one of them has real value.
 These times show the true strength of gold’s intrinsic value, as the metal will remain an exceedingly coveted asset even when everything else goes under.

 Barring an unlikely return to the gold standard, analysts like Mike Maloney think we will see a quadrupling of gold’s price as the shaky global monetary system runs out of steam.
-According to these analysts, the upcoming economic crash will highlight the disparity between money and currency, as only those who own the former will be in a position to thrive when the dust settles.gold standard, silver
+According to these analysts, the upcoming economic crash will highlight the disparity between money and currency, as only those who own the former will be in a position to thrive when the dust settles.Featured, gold standard, silver